TL;DR:

 7. Send and receive customer PII to and from VASPs using various blockchain messaging protocols

-A Travel Rule messaging protocol addresses only one of the seven FATF-outlined components for full compliance, however.
+However, a Travel Rule messaging protocol addresses only one of the seven FATF-outlined components for full compliance.
 Companies would still need to implement or develop a comprehensive Travel Rule solution to comply with the other six elements.

 Which crypto Travel Rule messaging protocols are currently on the market?